Windows 10 vs Windows 11 File History: Key Differences

 File History is a built-in Windows backup tool that will regularly backup your files in Documents, Music, Pictures, Videos and Desktop folders, as well as OneDrive files on your computer that are available offline.
-Many users report that they cannot find File History after upgrading to Windows 11, or cannot customize the files they want to backup.
-This is because there are some differences between File History in Windows 11 and Windows 10.

-Enable or Disable File History using Edit Group Policy
+Way 2: Backup files with File History using Edit Group Policy

 Step 1.
 Click on the Start menu, then search for and open Edit group policy.

-Enable or Disable File History using Registry Editor
+Way 3: Backup files with File File History using Registry Editor

 Step 1.
 Press Win+R to open the Run window and type regedit to open the Registry Editor.